||For more information contact:

 - Group Dynamics

 Bay College currently offers the following sociology courses which allow students to transfer to other colleges and universities.
-These courses also meet approved electives requirements for specific programs:
+These courses also meet approved elective requirements for specific programs:

 - Social Problems